AnastasiosPas/robots/README.md

-# This is a React.js exercise app made during the study of the Zero-To-Mastery course of Andrei Neagoie through Udemy.com
+# This is a React.js exercise app made during my studies in udemy.com
 It is a cool app and its code is pretty much reusable!

+REACT INFO:

 # Getting Started with Create React App